Delors/reStructuredTextToLectureDoc2/CheatSheet.rst

       ..
 [Eic24] LectureDoc2; 2024

 .. container:: cheat-sheet-block

    .. rubric:: Copy to Clipboard

-   To make it easily possible to copy code the clipboard add the class ``copy-to-clipboard`` to the code block.
+   Add ``copy-to-clipboard`` to a code block to enable copying code to the clipboard.

    .. rubric:: Example